 Another one was shouting, “GIVE ME YOUR PHONE” “GIVE ME YOUR PHONE” finally I shouted, “I DON’T HAVE A PHONE!”

-They obviously saw the Garmin in my hand as I drove to the lights and mistook it as an expensive phone.
+They saw the Garmin in my hand as I drove to the lights and mistook it as an expensive phone.

-There are 2 aspects that made the situation worse.
+Two aspects made the situation worse.

 - I wasn’t alone.
 My mother was with me.